Sudden Death was the beginning of the end for Van Damme.

 It makes sense, though, given Van Damme’s character.
 He plays Darren McCord, a fire marshal who resigned from active duty as a firefighter when he locked up on the job and failed to save a child from a blaze.
 Now divorced and rarely able to see his kids, Darren is hoping to get some quality time with them as he manages to snag a few tickets to Game 7 of the Stanley Cup Finals, pitting the hometown Pittsburgh Penguins against the Chicago Blackhawks.
 This is convenient because it turns out that a lowly fire marshal is the only one who can save the day when terrorists (lead by the inimitable Powers Boothe) infiltrate the game and manage to hold hostage the Vice President of the United States (played by Arlo Givens himself, Raymond J. Barry).
-Foss (Boothe) and his stereotypical cadre of Ostentatious 90s Goons (seriously, these guys should learn not to have huge mullets or wear gaudy ear jewelry or keep their sunglasses on inside) have placed C4 at strategic points around the arena and threaten to blow the place to kingdom come if billions of dollars are not transferred into multiple accounts across the game’s three periods.
+Foss (Boothe) and his stereotypical cadre of Ostentatious 90s Goons (seriously, these guys should learn not to have huge mullets or wear gaudy ear jewelry or keep their sunglasses on inside) have placed C4 at strategic points around the arena and threaten to blow the place to kingdom come if billions of dollars are not transferred into multiple accounts.

 As a whole, Sudden Death is perfectly entertaining.
 The stakes manage to be both big enough to warrant its place as a blockbuster action film, but also personal enough for Van Damme’s McCord to have some emotional investment.
 It moves along at a swift clip but never feels so bogged down in fight scenes that you get numbed to the action.
 Although it’s actually somewhat quaint to watch now.
 Saving an entire stadium full of people from a couple dozen greedy terrorists at one point felt like a monumental task, but now that superheroes routinely save the entire planet from hordes of trash-mob minions, something like Sudden Death feels like small potatoes.
 Still, it’s a fun flick that manages to justify its existence amid the avalanche of Die Hard imitators that had sprung up (and were still yet to come).
 It’s no Under Siege, probably the best Die Hard on a … example out there from the era, but it stands right alongside stuff like Executive Decision.